harshrpg/x2mars/README.md

 3. Previous step loosing state
 4. Deactivate all inputs when card is deactivated - Done
 5. Regex check for launchpad inputs
+6. Step 3 - Input value on type should show appropriate color if error
+7. Card - highlight checkbox more
+8. Card - Change card border color if error
+9. Step 3 - Next step, input on change not on blur

 ## Features